AVJdataminer/Notes/All_notes.md

  - Mobility Explorer - real time traffic in city using object detetion and ui integration (demo on dev post website)

  -
+## How to save and quit the vi or vim text editor

+To save and quit the vi or vim editor with saving any changes you have made:

+1. If you are currently in insert or append mode, press  Esc  key.
+2. Press  :  (colon).
+The cursor should reappear at the lower left corner of the screen beside a colon prompt.
+3. Enter the following command (type  :x  and press  Enter  key):

+    :x
 #### 20 May 2020

  - This is tough